 |200% match deposit to NZ$300 + 33 Free Spins|

 Honourable Mention: Best choice for High Rollers in New Zealand, Best choice for deposit bonus.
 Offers a total welcome bonus of $1600 spread over 4 deposits.
-Jackpot City has a live chat that works around the clock.
+Jackpot City has a quality live support that works around the clock.

 |First deposit matched 100% to NZ$400|